Student Health & Wellness

 Can I sign up for BruinAlert?

-BruinAlert is now accessible to parents and families.
-You can text “Follow @UCLABruinAlert” to the number 40404 to receive SMS text message alerts.
-You can also follow @UCLABruinAlert on Twitter for daily updates on campus operations.
-Updates and emergency information is also available through the new UCLA Bruins Safe mobile app, available through the App Store and Google Play.
+Family members of UCLA students may sign up for BruinAlert by texting BRUINALERT to 888777.
+You can also follow @UCLABruinAlert on Twitter for alerts about campus operations.
+Updates and emergency information are also available through the UCLA Bruins Safe mobile app, available through the App Store and Google Play.

 Emergency tips for you and your Bruin